Paying Rent Into Board Involves a Special Request Due to Maintenance Concerns | Olson Craig Legal

 Answer: Withholding rent due to maintenance problems is generally not legal in Canada.
 Tenants should pay rent to the Landlord Tenant Board using a Tenant Application About Maintenance (Form T6) to ensure issues are addressed properly.
 By doing so, tenants use a legal pathway to resolve disputes, ensuring their rights are protected.
 If you need help navigating such situations, reach out to Olson Craig Legal for guidance.

-Is It Legal For a Tenant to Withhold Payment of Rent Until Maintenance or Repair Issues Are Completed By the Landlord?
+Is a Tenant Allowed to Hold Rent Back From a Landlord Until Maintenance or Repair Issues Are Addressed By the Landlord?

 Understanding That Withholding Rent From a Landlord Requires Payment of Rent Into the Landlord Tenant Board